solo-system/solo-system.github.io/documentation/power/index.md

 ### What affects the power consumption of the Solo?

+Nothing.
 The sample rate, mono/stereo and memory card size do NOT affect the power consumption of the Solo.
 So ... nothing.
 It's 0.35 Watts, regardless.

 ### What about a calendar mode if I don't want 24/7 recording (to save power)?

-Good question.
-There is currently no calendar mode, because the underlying Raspberry Pi doesn't use any less power if it stops recording audio.
-Disappointingly, it lacks a good low-power state to hibernate into.

-A calendar mode would save space on the memory card, however, allowing you to get away with a smaller memory card.
-In deployments thus far, people have been more interested in collecting 24/7 data opportunistically and deleting what they didn't want.
-Memory cards are quite cheap.
-Nobody has deleted their "unwanted" data yet, which is telling.
+Calendar mode is now supported, but it doesn't save power.
+See [the docs](/documentation/calendar.html)

 ###  What about things like the Witty-Pi?